StefanSchroeder/co2meter/README.md

 ## Wiring

-Connect the CO2 sensor to the Raspberry Pi.
+Connect the CO₂-sensor to the Raspberry Pi.

 | SCD30  |  RPi   |
 |--------|--------|